Important News for Mandrill Customers

-- If you decide to continue to use Mandrill, then follow Mailchimp’s instructions for migrating your account, including ensuring your sending domain is verified and that you’ve purchased enough credits to handle your monthly email volume.
+- If you decide to continue to use Mandrill, follow MailChimp’s instructions for migrating your account, including ensuring your sending domain is verified and that you’ve purchased enough credits to handle your monthly email volume.
 If you pursue this option, no changes are required to your Sendwithus account.

-Change is never easy – but one of the things that our Mandrill customers have expressed appreciation over is that although they need to change their ESP setup, all the investment they’ve made in Sendwithus (templates, implementing our API, etc.) is completely independent of the current ESP they are using, making these types of changes far easier.
+Change is never easy, but one of the things that our Mandrill customers have expressed appreciation for is that although they need to change their ESP setup, all the investment they’ve made in Sendwithus (templates, implementing our API, etc.) is completely independent of the current ESP they are using, making changes like this far easier.